-Tate is officially the Director of Optimization, but he prefers to be known as his alias–Badass Ninja Boss (or, simply… “The Bald One.”).
+Tate is officially the Chief Financial Officer, but he prefers to be known as his alias–Badass Ninja Boss (or, simply… “The Bald One.”).
 Tate is married to an amazing lady, and he has two giggly little girls who are growing up too quickly.
 Tate’s hard work is motivated by the thought of an early retirement somewhere on a beach.
 He loves to travel with his family, and when he’s not number crunching, he’s also our resident problem-solver, whether he wants to be or not.

 Audra is Director of Member Success and also a member of the marketing team at NinjaZone.
 Audra leaves behind a long career in insurance, although her true love lies in writing.
 Audra’s passion for language lead her to earn a B.A. in English, and outside of NZ she is a freelance writer, ghost blogger, and pun enthusiast (she’d probably tell you a chemistry joke, but she knows she wouldn’t get a reaction).
 If Audra weren’t employed with NinjaZone, she’d probably spend most of her time chasing down John Stamos (it’s a totally healthy obsession.
 See Megan’s DMB reference above).
 Audra is married with two awesome kids and can be found at Starbucks in the morning and enjoying a glass of wine at night.